RhythmFormer: Extracting Patterned rPPG Signals based on Periodic Sparse Attention: Experiment

 \subsection{Implementation Details}

 We leveraged the rPPG toolbox \cite{toolbox}, an open-source toolbox based on PyTorch, to implement the proposed method.
 A comparative analysis was conducted against several state-of-the-art methods, all implemented with the same toolbox.
-We followed the protocol outlined in \cite{autohr} by employing random upsampling, downsampling, and horizontal flipping for data augmentation.
-For each video segment, the facial region was cropped and resized to 128×128 pixels in the first frame, and this region was fixed in the subsequent frames.
-In post-processing, a second-order Butterworth filter was applied to filter the predicted PPG waveform.
+For each video segment, the facial region was cropped and resized to 128$\times$128 pixels in the first frame, and this region was fixed in the subsequent frames.
+In post-processing, a second-order Butterworth filter (cutoff frequencies: 0.75Hz and 2.5 Hz) was applied to filter the predicted PPG waveform.
 The Welch algorithm was then employed to compute the power spectral density for further heart rate estimation.
-One more thing to note is that due to suboptimal performance on most datasets with PhysFormer's original configuration, similar to the treatment of PhysNet\cite{physnet} in the toolbox, we utilized the normalized frame difference as the input for PhysFormer.
-For a fair comparison, all experiments were conducted under the same experimental setting.
-Default hyperparameters from the toolbox were employed.
-The learning rate was set to 9e-3.
+The value of k for top-k was set to 40.
 The batch size was set to 4, and the training process spanned 30 epochs.
-Network training was conducted on an NVIDIA RTX A6000.
+The experiments were performed using a computer that includes an AMD EPYC 7542 32-Core Processor.
+Network training was conducted on NVIDIA RTX A6000.